-If you do not need to replicate a virtual machine, you can stop the replication of that virtual machine.
+If you do not need to replicate a virtual machine, you can stop that replication by removing it.

 Take a note of the target datastore and the name of the replication that you are about to stop.
 You need this information to clean up your environment after you stop the replication.

-Verify that you are logged in the vSphere Web Client as a VRM virtual machine replication user or a VRM administration user.
+Verify that you are logged in the vSphere Web Client or vSphere Client as a VRM virtual machine replication user or a VRM administrator user.
 See vSphere Replication Roles Reference.

-vSphere Replication asks you if you want to permanently stop the replication for the selected virtual machine.Note: The hosts and vSphere Replication server used by the replication must be accessible to stop a replication on both sites.
-If a host or the server is not accessible, you can force stop the replication on the accessible site by selecting Force stop replication.
-If you force stop the replication from Incoming Replications, you must also force stop the corresponding replication from Outgoing Replications if the source site is available.
-If you force stop the replication from Outgoing Replications, you can only recover or force stop the corresponding replication from Incoming Replications.
+vSphere Replication asks you if you want to stop permanently the replication for the selected virtual machine.Note: The connection between the vSphere Replication sites must be working to stop a replication on both sites.
+Alternatively, you can force stop the replication on the local site by selecting Force stop replication.
+If the remote site is available, you must also use the Site Recovery user interface to force stop the corresponding replication on the remote site.
+If you force stop an outgoing replication, the replication can still be recovered by using the Site Recovery user interface on the remote site.

-- Click Yes to confirm that you want to stop replicating this virtual machine.
+- To confirm that you want to stop replicating this virtual machine, click Remove .

 The virtual machine does not replicate to the target site.

-- VMDK files are not deleted and remain on the target datastore if you configured the replication to use existing disks at the target site as seeds.
+- If you configured the replication to use existing disks at the target site as seeds, the VMDK files are not deleted and remain on the target datastore.